ho600-ltd/public-documentation/technology_sharing/from_pg_to_mariadb.rst

 Steps from PostgreSQL to MariaDB
 ===============================================================================

+Our Django apps are used to connect PostgreSQL db, until we want to hire more programmers.
+The reason is the same as we transfer version control tool from hg to git: MySQL/MariaDB, and git are familiar to more developers.

+Because Django is a strong web framework, it has a data convertion tool on json format.
+We can dump data from PostgreSQL, and restore the json data to MariaDB by dumpdata/loaddata commands of Django.
+Compare to commercial solutions, we can ensure that the converted data runs better on Django.

 In PostgreSQL side
 -------------------------------------------------------------------------------

 "is_suspend" is a special field in our project.
-Codes as below are only working for our system.
+Codes as below are only needed for our system.

 .. code-block:: python